 The first three months were a bit wet in Northern Vietnam.
 On the other hand, summer was really hot and long.
-The drought was very serious (probably worst in the history) in Southern Vietnam’s Mekong Delta due to shortage of rainfall and more hydroelectric plants and dams on Mekong river in China and Laos.
-In late July and early August, Northern Vietnam received a high rainfall that caused landslides and flood.
+The drought was very serious (probably worst in history) in Southern Vietnam’s Mekong Delta due to a shortage of rainfall and more hydroelectric plants and dams on the Mekong river in China and Laos.
+In late July and early August, Northern Vietnam received a high rainfall that caused landslides and floods.
 However, from September to October, hot weather returned.
 In fact, this is the hottest year over the last century.

 The last two months had excellent weather, warm and dry.
 Therefore, we could say this year was great for motorbiking in Vietnam.

 Weather Update 2015

-January was a bit wet and cold during the first half, the second half was great, dry and sunny.
+January was a bit wet and cold during the first half, the second half was great, dry, and sunny.
 February was foggy and chilly.
 March was good and in early April the weather was very hot and dry.
-This summer would be long, hot and stormy.
+This summer would be long, hot, and stormy.
 From early May the temperature was very very hot (above 40 degrees Centigrade – bloody hot in fact!) and lasted for many days until mid-July.
-On the other hand, Northern Vietnam experienced some of the worst flooding time in late July and early August.
-Quang Ninh province had the most serious flood of the whole country, something 2.0m in water!
+On the other hand, Northern Vietnam experienced some of the worst flooding times in late July and early August.
+Quang Ninh province had the most serious flood of the whole country, something 2.0m in the water!
 Halong Bay was closed for many days.
 Autumn and Winter were a bit wet but nothing special.

 Weather Update 2014

 Weather Update 2013

-Cloudy, cold, chilly and a bit wet in early January.
-Unusual weather anywhere in the world, not just Vietnam and many people were complaining about this.
+Cloudy, cold, chilly, and a bit wet in early January.
+Unusual weather anywhere in the world, not just Vietnam, and many people were complaining about this.
 Summer 2013 was very hot and rainy.
 July was probably the wettest month, not usual.
-In early August, a few typhoons (Jebi and Mangkhut) hit North Vietnam and Hanoi had flood almost as bad as in November 2008.
+In early August, a few typhoons (Jebi and Mangkhut) hit North Vietnam and Hanoi had floods almost as bad as in November 2008.
 In September and October, Wutip and Nari hit Central coast Vietnam badly and these were among the worst typhoon in many years.
 Nari came shortly after General Vo Nguyen Giap’s funeral on October 13th.